ava-orange-education/Mastering-Large-Language-Models-with-Python/README.md

-# Hands-On-Large-Language-Models-for-Enterprise
+# Ultimate Large Language Models (LLMs) for Enterprises with Python
-Hands-On Large Language Models for Enterprise, published by Orange, AVA™
+Ultimate Large Language Models (LLMs) for Enterprises with Python, published by Orange, AVA™